Mr M was detained in raids after police were tipped off that weapons were being stored in a locked electrical unit at the flats where he lived.

 The law firm hired its own DNA experts to produce a report to establish whether his DNA was on the gun through innocent – or secondary – transfer.

-At trial, he was cleared of handling one of the firearms which did not contain his DNA, while jurors could not agree a verdict on the gun which did purport to reveal his genetic code.
+At trial, Mr M was cleared of handling one of the firearms which did not contain his DNA, while jurors could not agree a verdict on the gun which did purport to reveal his genetic code.

-Despite a retrial in which prosecutors highlighted a fresh expert report suggesting “extremely strong support” that Mr M’s DNA was on the gun, his defence team stuck to their instructions.
+Despite a retrial in which prosecutors highlighted a fresh expert report suggesting “extremely strong support” that Mr M’s DNA was on the gun, his defence team stuck to their case strategy with the support of the expert’s evidence.

 By maintaining that his fibres had come into contact with the gun through secondary transfer, Mr M was acquitted on all counts.